Skip to content

 Members & Roles

-MINT uses a two-tier role-based access control (RBAC) model: a system role governs platform-wide rights, and a per-project role can refine or override those rights inside a single project.
+MINT uses platform role-based access control (RBAC) plus project membership.
+A system role governs route-level rights across the platform.
+Project membership decides who belongs to a project, who leads it, and, in restricted visibility mode, which project experiments a user can see.
 Eighteen permissions are grouped across five resource families; admins can also build custom roles by composing those permissions.

 [Screenshot: Admin → Roles page with the Admin / Member / Viewer presets and a custom role]